Mid-Level

 Explore career tools

-How is the logistics function structured — in-house capabilities vs outsourcing?
+How is the logistics function structured relative to procurement and supply chain planning?

 ✦ Editorial — career progression and interview guidance based on industry patterns